-Absorption and Distribution
+Absorption and distribution

-After administration of sorafenib tablets, the mean relative bioavailability is 38-49% when compared to an oral solution.
-Absolute bioavailability has not been determined.
-Following oral administration, sorafenib reaches peak plasma levels in approximately 3 hours.
-When given with a moderate-fat meal, bioavailability is similar to that in the fasted state.
-With a high-fat meal, sorafenib bioavailability is reduced by 29% compared to administration in the fasted state.
+After administration of sorafenib tablets the mean relative bioavailability is 38 - 49 % when compared to an oral solution.
+The absolute bioavailability is not known.
+Following oral administration sorafenib reaches peak plasma concentrations in approximately 3 hours.
+When given with a high-fat meal sorafenib absorption was reduced by 30 % compared to administration in the fasted state.
+Mean Cmax and AUC increased less than proportionally beyond doses of 400 mg administered twice daily.
+In vitro binding of sorafenib to human plasma proteins is 99.5 %.
+Multiple dosing of sorafenib for 7 days resulted in a 2.5- to 7-fold accumulation compared to single dose administration.
+Steady state plasma sorafenib concentrations are achieved within 7 days, with a peak to trough ratio of mean concentrations of less than 2.

-Mean C{max} and AUC increase less than proportionally beyond doses of 400 mg administered orally twice daily.
-In vitro binding of sorafenib to human plasma proteins is 99.5%.
+The steady-state concentrations of sorafenib administered at 400 mg twice daily were evaluated in DTC, RCC and HCC patients.
+The highest mean concentration was observed in DTC patients (approximately twice that observed in patients with RCC and HCC), though variability was high for all tumour types.
+The reason for the increased concentration in DTC patients is unknown.

-Metabolism/Biotransformation
+Biotransformation and elimination

-Sorafenib is metabolized primarily in the liver undergoing oxidative metabolism, mediated by CYP3A4, as well as glucuronidation mediated by UGT1A9.
-Sorafenib conjugates may be cleaved in the GI tract by bacterial glucuronidase activity, allowing reabsorption of unconjugated drug.
-Co-administration of neomycin interferes with this process, decreasing the mean bioavailability of sorafenib by 54%.
+The elimination half-life of sorafenib is approximately 25 - 48 hours.
+Sorafenib is metabolised primarily in the liver and undergoes oxidative metabolism, mediated by CYP 3A4, as well as glucuronidation mediated by UGT1A9.
+Sorafenib conjugates may be cleaved in the gastrointestinal tract by bacterial glucuronidase activity, allowing reabsorption of unconjugated active substance.
+Co-administration of neomycin has been shown to interfere with this process, decreasing the mean bioavailability of sorafenib by 54%.

-Sorafenib accounts for approximately 70-85% of the circulating analytes in plasma at steady state.
+Sorafenib accounts for approximately 70 - 85 % of the circulating analytes in plasma at steady state.
 Eight metabolites of sorafenib have been identified, of which five have been detected in plasma.
-The main circulating metabolite of sorafenib in plasma, the pyridine N-oxide, shows in vitro potency similar to that of sorafenib and comprises approximately 9-16% of circulating analytes at steady state.
+The main circulating metabolite of sorafenib in plasma, the pyridine N-oxide, shows in vitro potency similar to that of sorafenib.
+This metabolite comprises approximately 9 - 16 % of circulating analytes at steady state.